- Cheapest home and auto bundles in Texas

 The biggest benefit of bundling your home and car insurance is a cheaper premium.

-But keep in mind that you don't always save money bundling.
-You could find an insurer with a low price on one of the two policies, which could result in better savings than a bundle.
+But keep in mind that you don't always save money by bundling.
+You could find a company with a low enough price on one of the two policies to result in more affordable overall rates than a bundle elsewhere.
 Here’s how that works:

-- Let's say, however, you decide to get your home insurance from your car insurer.
-The price is $1,500 for the new home insurance policy; that's $300 more than what you pay right now.
+- Let's say, however, you decide to get your home insurance from your car insurance company.
+The price is $1,500 for the new home insurance policy, $300 more than what you pay right now.

 - You would need a bundling discount of $400 or so, at minimum, to decrease the total bundle rate by enough money to save when compared to the price you currently pay for the separate policies.

-Remember that rates on bundles aren't always lower in absolute terms.
-This is the reason you should carefully compare what you pay for separate policies now to quotes on home and car insurance bundles.
+Bundled rates aren't always cheaper in absolute terms.
+This is why you should carefully compare what you pay for separate policies now to quotes on home and car insurance bundles.

 Some companies have cheap car insurance rates but less competitive home insurance rates, and vice versa.
 You might pay less overall by choosing two different companies for your insurance.

-Shop around and evaluate Texas car insurance rates on an individual basis and with a bundling discount to make sure you’re getting the best deal before you purchase.
+- Shop around and evaluate Texas car insurance rates on an individual basis and with a bundling discount to make sure you’re getting the best deal before you buy.

 Methodology